-At the end of this year, the School District had \$75.3 million in bonds outstanding versus \$30.4 million in the previous year.
+At the end of this year, the School District had \$75.4 million in bonds outstanding versus \$78.4 million in the previous year.

-The School District's general obligation bond rating continues to be an underlying rating of Aa3 and an enhanced rate of Aa1.
+The School District's general obligation bond rating is an underlying rating of A+ and an enhanced rate of AA.
 The State limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the School District's boundaries.
-If the School District issues "qualified debt" (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
-The School District's outstanding unqualified general obligation debt of \$75.3 million is significantly below this statutorily imposed limit.
+If the School District issues qualified debt (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
+The School District's outstanding unqualified general obligation debt of \$75.4 million is significantly below this statutorily imposed limit.

-Other obligations include accrued compensated absences and accrued interest on capital appreciation bonds.
+Other obligations include accrued compensated absences and accrued interest on installment purchase obligations.
 We present more detailed information about our long-term liabilities in the notes to the financial statements.